-Scottish Govt /SPR/A&B Council all evangelically promoted the Tiree Array as offering economic development to Tiree with Tiree becoming the O&M base, notwithstanding this would have required a multi million pound investment to develop the required port facilities, which SPR did not intend to fund .
-SPR expected Scottish Govt /A&B to fund any such port development.
+Scottish Govt /SPR/A&B Council all evangelically promoted the Tiree Array as offering economic development to Tiree with Tiree becoming the O&M base, notwithstanding this would have required a multi million pound investment to develop the required port facilities.
+SPR expected Scottish Govt /A&B to fund any such port development .

 NTA consistently challenged their evangelicalism .
-All parties ignored two fundamental points in reducing possible economic benefit for Tiree by promoting it as the O&M base
+In reducing possible economic benefit for Tiree by promoting O&M all parties ignored two fundamental points :-

-- (1) O&M, incl its base, was the decision of the turbine supplier, NOT the Developer
+- O&M (incl and its base) was the decision of the turbine supplier, NOT the Developer

-- (2) The O&M decision, incl its base, was a post consent-investment decision
+- The O&M decision ( incl its base) was a post consent-investment decision

 NTA on challenging SPR on these fundamental points, SPR offered the ultimate obfuscation by suggesting, blandly ,that SPR would “hope to influence the turbine suppliers decision” .

-The study confirmed that Scenario 1, ie Tiree shore based O&M, was the only option offering any possible meaningful economic development.
-In doing so it concluded the main beneficiary would be A&B,and not Tiree .
+The study confirmed that Scenario 1, ie Tiree shore based O&M, was the only option that suggested possible meaningful economic development, but in doing so concluded the main beneficiary would be A&B,and not Tiree .

 Two of these O&M vessels are now operational in the N Sea as per this Siemens video :-